-In the winter of 1986-87, Friendship House first opened it’s doors as a thrift store to serve the growing community of individuals experiencing homelessness.
-In the beginning, Meeting Ground, a Maryland-based homeless ministry, operated the thrift store and was supported by the New Castle Presbytery.
-Friendship House became well known among the community and the needs of those it served began growing.
+In the winter of 1986-87, Friendship House first opened its doors as a thrift store to serve the growing community of individuals experiencing homelessness.
+In the beginning, Meeting Ground, a Maryland-based homeless ministry, with the support of the New Castle Presbytery operated the thrift store.
+Friendship House started to gain recognition among the community and the needs of those it served began growing.
 In response, The Friendship House changed to remain open for twenty-four hours a day.
-The evenings were cold, many came to The Friendship House at night, seeking shelter from the elements.
+The evenings were cold; many came to The Friendship House at night, seeking shelter from the elements.
 During the day, it became a place for assistance and advocacy.
 While some persons continued to come to shop at the store, an increasing number of individuals and families came seeking help to escape their homeless condition.

 Click here to view our Virtual Cemetery.